 I saw unhappiness around me and inside of me, even the world seemed unhappy.
 Why?!
 Why was I unhappy?
+What am I not willing to give?
 I thought it must be my loneliness.
 It must be the state of the world or war.
 But I was wrong.
 This question came up in my sobriety often.
 The real cause of my unhappiness was the false beliefs living in my head.
 They are as common as breathing and I never paused to doubt, suspect or question them.
 I saw everything around me and inside me in a distorted way.
 These beliefs were so intensely programmed in my mind and I had no way out of distorted thinking.
 Neither did I question them because I was never under the assumption that my perception was off.

 Some of the false beliefs that blocked me from happiness were:

 Happiness means having things.
 This caused me to hold onto external things, relationships, cars, money and clothes as if I was carrying a million-dollar vase.
 I was afraid.
 I was protecting these external things because they were precious and fragile, and I was afraid to let go of the million-dollar vase or the clothes, him, her, money, cars, drugs and alcohol.
 I also wanted to collect more things because I was unhappy without them, even though I already owned very similar things.
 The truth is I had more than everything I needed to be happy in any given moment.
 I was unhappy in the present moment because all I could focus on was what I did not have, instead of asking myself what am I willing to give?